Asbestos on Navy Ships

 Asbestos on Escort Carriers

-Escort carriers were merchant vessels that had been converted into aircraft carriers to protect cargo ships during World War II.
+Escort carriers were private merchant vessels renovated by the Navy to protect cargo ships during World War II and beyond.

 - USS Barnes (CVE-20)